milleroski/HoldScanButton/README.md

 ## Compatibility

-This mod should be now fully compatible with all the other scan mods out there and never break, if it does I won't provide support or update the mod as I'm not the original maintainer.
+This mod should be fully compatible with all the other scan mods out there and never break, if it does I won't provide support or update the mod as I'm not the original maintainer.
 You can find the original Github here. https://github.com/milleroski/HoldScanButton

 ## Credits
 All credits go to FutureSavior for originally making the mod ^^